 The above results relate wholly to continuing activities.
-The Society had no other recognised gains or losses other than those included above in the Technical Account and the movements in the Child Trust Fund Stakeholder Fund as shown in note 16(b).
+The Society had no other recognised gains or losses other than those included above in the Technical Account and the movements in the Child Trust Fund Stakeholder Fund and Sustainable ISA fund as shown in notes 18(b) and 18(c).